inspircd/docs/docs/4/modules/index.md

 [hidelist](/4/modules/hidelist)                           | Allows list mode lists to be hidden from users without a prefix mode ranked equal to or higher than a defined level.
 [hidemode](/4/modules/hidemode)                           | Allows mode changes to be hidden from users without a prefix mode ranked equal to or higher than a defined level.
 [hideoper](/4/modules/hideoper)                           | Adds user mode H (hideoper) which hides the server operator status of a user from unprivileged users.
-[hostcycle](/4/modules/hostcycle)                         | Sends a fake disconnection and reconnection when a user's username (ident) or hostname changes to allow clients to update their internal caches.
+[hostcycle](/4/modules/hostcycle)                         | Sends a fake disconnection and reconnection when a user's username or hostname changes to allow clients to update their internal caches.
 [httpd](/4/modules/httpd)                                 | Allows the server administrator to serve various useful resources over HTTP.
 [httpd_acl](/4/modules/httpd_acl)                         | Allows the server administrator to control who can access resources served over HTTP with the httpd module.
 [httpd_config](/4/modules/httpd_config)                   | Allows the server configuration to be viewed over HTTP via the /config path.
 [httpd_stats](/4/modules/httpd_stats)                     | Provides XML-serialised statistics about the server, channels, and users over HTTP via the /stats path.
-[ident](/4/modules/ident)                                 | Allows the usernames (idents) of users to be looked up using the RFC 1413 Identification Protocol.
+[ident](/4/modules/ident)                                 | Allows the usernames of users to be looked up using the RFC 1413 Identification Protocol.
 [inviteexception](/4/modules/inviteexception)             | Adds channel mode I (invex) which allows channel operators to exempt user masks from channel mode i (inviteonly).
 [ircv3](/4/modules/ircv3)                                 | Provides the IRCv3 account-notify, away-notify, and extended-join client capabilities.
 [ircv3_accounttag](/4/modules/ircv3_accounttag)           | Provides the IRCv3 account-tag client capability.